mikekavouras/NotificationCenter/README.md

 <h1>NotificationCenter.js</h1>

-`NotificationCenter.js` is inspired by `NSNotificationCenter`.
-While some may argue that the global notification pattern is inherently faulty, there are enough times where it is the most appropriate way to communicate between objects.
+`NotificationCenter.js` is inspired by [`NSNotificationCenter`](https://developer.apple.com/documentation/foundation/nsnotificationcenter).
+While some may argue that the global notification pattern is inherently faulty, there are times where it is the most appropriate way to communicate between objects.

 `NotificationCenter.js` works with any JavaScript Object.